 Chief Sustainability Officer, Keurig Dr Pepper

-Member of the Board in 2018 and joined again in May 2020.
+Member of the Board since 2018, and Vice Chair since 2020.
 As the Chief Sustainability Officer at Keurig Dr Pepper (KDP), Ms. Oxender leads the company’s efforts to make a positive impact in the places we work and live.
 She joined KDP in 2012 and has navigated a path for integrated sustainability management throughout the company.
 This journey travels directly through the intersection of world benefit and business value, informed by meaningful internal and external stakeholder engagement.
 Prior to joining KDP, Ms. Oxender designed and led a comprehensive sustainability program for Ford Motor Company’s $65 billion global supply chain across 60 countries.
-With a background in secondary education and sustainability, Ms. Oxender has an MBA and an MS from the University of Michigan.
+With a background in secondary education and sustainability, Ms. Oxender holds an MBA and an MS from the University of Michigan.

 VP & General Manager, Sustainability, The Coca-Cola Company